Multirate Packet Delivery In Heterogeneous Broadcast Networks: System Model

 \subsection{Coding scheme}

-To achieve multirate packet delivery, the sender employs linear network coding that was proposed in \cite{2009sundararajanfeedback}.
-The method of packet encoding is given in algorithm \ref{alg:codscheme} \cite{2009sundararajanfeedback,futhesis}.
-In each time slot, the transmitter makes a list of the next requested packets \pma{j} by the receivers in descending order of packet indices, excluding those receivers whose required packets has not yet arrived into the transmission queue.
-Let $\mathcal{G}_j$ be the group of the receivers whose next requested packet is \pma{j}.
-Starting with group $\mathcal{G}_j$ with the highest index, it will add the packet \pma{j} into $s(t)$ only if the receiver(s) in $\mathcal{G}_j$ do not otherwise receive an innovative packet.
-Furthermore, to ensure that always we can find an innovative transmission for all receivers using this coding scheme, the field size should be $q\geq M$ \cite{2009sundararajanfeedback}.
+The sender employs linear network coding that was proposed in \cite{2009sundararajanfeedback}.
+The method of packet encoding is given in Algorithm \ref{alg:codscheme} \cite{2009sundararajanfeedback}.
+In each time slot, the transmitter makes a list of the next requested packets \pma{j} by the users in descending order of the packet indices, excluding those users whose required packets have not yet arrived into the transmission queue.
+Let $\mathcal{G}_j$ be the group of the users whose next requested packet is \pma{j}.
+Starting with group $\mathcal{G}_j$ with the highest index, it will add the packet \pma{j} into $s(t)$ only if the user(s) in $\mathcal{G}_j$ do not otherwise receive an innovative packet.
+Furthermore, to ensure that we can always find an innovative transmission for all the users using this coding scheme, the field size should be $q\geq \nu$ \cite{2009sundararajanfeedback}.
 To check if $s(t)$ is innovative, \textit{Gaussian elimination} of $s(t)$ and the information of the buffers of \um{i}s is used.
-For each $\uu{i}\in \mathcal{G}_j$ the residual of Gaussian elimination $r_i$ is stored in a set which is called \textit{veto list}.
-By subtracting the veto list from the field, it is ensured that the chosen coefficient for \pma{j} makes it possible for all receivers in $\mathcal{G}_j$ to decode $\pp{j}$.
+For each $\uu{i}\in \mathcal{G}_j$ the residual of Gaussian elimination $r_i$ is stored in a set which is called the \textit{veto list}.
+By subtracting the veto list from the field, it is ensured that the chosen coefficient for \pma{j} makes it possible for all users in $\mathcal{G}_j$ to decode $\pp{j}$.

-\begin{exm} Consider a system with three receivers such that $\cc{1}>\cc{2}>\cc{3}$.
-For simplicity, let $N_1(0)>N_2(0)>N_3(0)$ so that there is only a single receiver in each group $\mathcal{G}_j$ corresponding to next required packet $\pp{j}$.
-An example of the transmission scheme is given in table \ref{tab:coding}.
+\begin{exm} Consider a system with three users such that $\cc{1}>\cc{2}>\cc{3}$.
+For simplicity, let $N_1(0)>N_2(0)>N_3(0)$ so that there is only a single user in each group $\mathcal{G}_j$ corresponding to the next required packet $\pp{j}$.
+An example of the transmission scheme is given in Table \ref{tab:coding}.